A new birth is required for entrance into Heaven, as the Lord said "Except a man be born again, he cannot see the kingdom of God" (John 3:3-7).

 16 This I say then, Walk in the Spirit, and ye shall not fulfil the lust of the flesh.

-If this were automatic, such exhortations would be meaningless - yet they abound in the New Testament:
+If submitting to the Lordship of Christ, and walking in the New Man, were an automatic feature of every believer's life after the New Birth, such exhortations would be totally unnecessary - yet they abound in the New Testament:

 Titus 3:8, 14